mmomtchev/Forez/README.md

 He is not mentioned at all in Eracles or the Rothelin manuscript which is consistent with him dying shortly after his arrival.

-*!!check Villehardouin!! mentioned as having died while traveling in [25], page 493*
+He is also mentioned in Chronique d'Ernoul as having died almost immediately after disembarking in Acre ([26], page 340).

+[25] states that he died while traveling - citing Villehardouin's chronicles ([25], page 493).
+This is not very accurate as Villehardouin's chronicles do not contain any information about the military campaign to the Holy Land after their departure from Marseille.

 ### Count Guigues (Guy) IV of Forez and Nevers (after 1226)